OhligerJ/svyelunite-temperature/README.md

 ## Try It Out

-You can find examples in the file `try_this_json.json` for input examples
+You can find examples in the file `try_this_json.json` for input examples.
+Then update the JSON and thresholds variables in [thermometer.test.js](./src/thermometer.test.js) for testing or [Thermometer.vue](./src/components/Thermometer.vue) for a visual output.

+## Primary Interaction Method

+After getting this project up and running with `npm run dev`, navigate to the appropriate localhost URL.
+You should see the temperatures go rolling by every 0.5 seconds, with notifications triggering at appropriate thresholds.

 ## How To Run Tests

 In the same terminal as mentioned above, run `npm run test`.
-If you wish to make changes to the test, you can do so in the file located at "src/thermometer.test.js".
+If you wish to make changes to the test, you can do so in the file located at [thermometer.test.js](./thermometer.test.js).
 The tests will rerun automatically after updating and saving a file.
 These tests were created using Vitest, the guide of which can be found here: [https://vitest.dev/guide/](https://vitest.dev/guide/)

-Updating the JSON values and calling the appropriate class functions within the tests file is one method by which to interact with library

 ## Another Interaction Method